devSchacht/essential-image-optimization/app/partials/book.md

 ### <a id="art-direction" href="#art-direction">Art direction</a>

 Although shipping the right resolution to users is important, some sites also need to think about this in terms of **[art direction](http://usecases.responsiveimages.org/#art-direction)**.
 If a user is on a smaller screen, you may want to crop or zoom in and display the subject to make best use of available space.
-Although art direction is outside the scope of this write-up, services like[ Cloudinary](http://cloudinary.com/blog/automatically_art_directed_responsive_images%20) provide tools to try automating this as much as possible.
+Although art direction is outside the scope of this write-up, services like[ Cloudinary](http://cloudinary.com/blog/automatically_art_directed_responsive_images%20) provide APIs to try automating this as much as possible.

 <figure>
 <picture>